-UPDATE JULY 20: MaineCat requesting has been restarted.
-Please be aware quarantine protocols will result in longer than usual delivery times.
-PPL To Go is up and running!
-Place a hold.
+AS OF SEPT 14: We have made schedule changes at Riverton and Burbank in order to expand their pickup hours.
+See the new schedule here -- PPL To Go Place a hold.
 Wait for your pickup notice.
 Then make an appointment to pick it up.
 We look forward to seeing you!
 Our COVID-19 page continues to have links to current health information in multiple languages.
 Reference will be answering questions Mon-Fri, 10am-4pm, 871-1700 x725.
-If you would like to get a library card, please email email@example.com
+If you would like to get a library card, please email firstname.lastname@example.org

 On July 11th, we lost a dear friend and contributor to the Portland Public Library, William Barnes Jordan Jr., who passed away at the age of 88.
 Bill was passionately curious about the history of Maine and Portland, and taught courses on that topic at two separate colleges for almost two decades.